Rocket-CDS/DNNrocket/API/Documents/EventsInterface.md

 if (returnDictionaryAfterEvent.ContainsKey("outputjson")) jsonReturn = returnDictionaryAfterEvent["outputjson"];
 if (returnDictionaryAfterEvent.ContainsKey("outputxml")) xmlReturn = returnDictionaryAfterEvent["outputxml"];
 ```
-The return dictionary can return 3 types of output.
-If any are created by the Event provider they will overwrite the API call data.
 NOTE: A return dictionary does not need to return any data if no output needs to be chnaged.

 In the below example, the database is changed and a new return "outputhtml" is returned by the API.